18F/18f.gsa.gov/_posts/2017-10-11-pulling-back-the-curtain-on-it-procurement.md

 The familiarity of practices around monolithic contracting can be comforting and lull agencies into thinking that success will come if only they collect enough requirements up front, or include the right terms and conditions in an RFP.
-And it’s certainly tempting to believe the illusion that risk and responsibility can be outsourced to a single all-powerful wizard (aka vendor) in hopes they’ll make all the problems disappear.
+And it’s certainly tempting to believe that risk and responsibility can be outsourced to a single all-powerful wizard (aka vendor) in hopes they’ll make all the problems disappear.
 Unfortunately, a peek behind the curtain shows us otherwise.